Some black singers are undeniable, and some fit into a niche of singers. In this case, “Beggars.”

 (6) The Manhattans

 However, she’s leaving him on “Don’t Take Your Love.”
-In that deep, thundering voice of his, Lovett turned on the waterworks full steam, even invoking that old cliche “a man ain’t supposed to cry.”
+In that deep, thundering voice, Lovett turned on the waterworks full steam, even invoking that old cliche “a man ain’t supposed to cry.”

 (7) Andre Williams